Wednesday, 18 February 2026

 Bushfire recovery

 Martha HAYLETT (Ripon) (10:01): This Sunday marks two years since the Bayindeen–Rocky Road bushfires tore through communities across Ripon.
 For more than two weeks those fires burnt relentlessly.
 Over 22,000 hectares were lost across 34 communities from Warwick and Mount Buangor to Mount Cole, Raglan, Waterloo, Elmhurst, Amphitheatre and so many others.
 More than 2000 volunteer firefighters stood on the front line, supported by Forest Fire Management Victoria crews, Fire Rescue Victoria staff and 20 aircraft working overhead.
 Their courage saved lives, but the losses were profound.
 Seven homes were destroyed, along with farm sheds, stock, crops and fodder.
 Our much-loved Mount Cole and Mount Buangor were left scorched.
-Families who lost everything are still rebuilding their lives and the emotional scars remain deep.
+Families who lost everything are still rebuilding their lives, and the emotional scars remain deep.

 Two years on, recovery continues in our forests, on our farms and in the hearts of those who were hit hardest.
 While our communities have rallied with the support of councils, agencies and countless volunteers, the truth is that healing takes time.
-My thoughts remain with every person still feeling the weight of that devastating period, especially as we also reflect on the more recent Stratham fires in January.
+My thoughts remain with every person still feeling the weight of that devastating period, especially as we also reflect on the more recent Streatham fires in January.
 These anniversaries can stir up difficult emotions.
 I want to again acknowledge the tireless efforts of our emergency services: thank you for everything you do to keep Victorians safe.
 To anyone who is struggling, please remember that support is available.